 There’s a famous scene in American Pie that captures the internet in its emerging 90s glory.

-The bumbling main character Jim strips and dances around his bedroom to some sweaty Ibiza-style dance music as European exchange student Nadia claps him on from his bed.
-Watching on as well through the lens of his webcam are hundreds of his classmates as his and her sticky rendezvous is accidentally live-streamed to the whole school email directory instead of just his close friends.
+The bumbling main character Jim strips and dances around his bedroom to some sweaty Ibiza trance as European exchange student Nadia claps him on from his bed.
+Watching on as well through the lens of his webcam are hundreds of his classmates as their sticky rendezvous is accidentally live-streamed to the whole school instead of just his close friends.

 His pixelated, blurry humiliation spread through the state of the art phone line internet of 1999 was the first real depiction in a movie ever of what teenagers actually do online.
 Because back in the 90s any mention of “the net” and “cyberspace” in blockbuster movies had to bring with it scenes of cyberpunk hackers, viruses, aliens, identity theft, walls of rapidly-falling green text, ridiculously advanced government spying techniques and technology which would doom the world to annihilation.

 It had to be bleak.
 It had to be dystopian.

 Hackers (1995), The Net (’95), GoldenEye (’95) Independence Day (’96), Enemy of the State (’98), The Matrix (’99) – in these years the internet was like a shaken up Coke can waiting to explode.
 The question on everyone’s lips was would it be terrifying or transformative?